floticerus/pygmy/README.md

 ======
 right now this will only run on linux. there are two ways to run the program

+note that on some linux distros, `python` references python3, so you will need to type `python2` instead

 ------

 there are no pre-built packages as of yet, so you'll need to build it with cxfreeze yourself